rising sun for global economics header image

 Amid so much policy uncertainty, though, the job of central bankers is not getting any easier.

 Would you like to know more?
-Click here* to read the full report.
+Click the Global Economics update to read the full report.
 Please note, you must be a subscriber to HSBC Global Research to access this link.

 To find out more about HSBC Global Research, including how to subscribe, please email us at AskResearch@hsbc.com